Computational-Ethnography-Lab/cmap_visualization_toolkit/README.md

 ### Regular Usage

 1. **Start Your Environment**:
-   - Using Navigator: Open Anaconda Navigator, click your environment, then click "▶" and "Open Terminal"
+   - IF using Navigator: Open Anaconda Navigator, click your environment, then click "▶" and "Open Terminal"
-   - Using command line: Open terminal and type `conda activate cmap_visualization_toolkit`
+   - IF using command line: Open terminal and type `conda activate cmap_visualization_toolkit`, and switch to the directory with the toolkid 'cd cmap_visualization_toolkit'

 2. **Open the Notebook**:
    ```bash